bark-ruffalo/scanner/README.md

 ## TODO

 ### High Priority
-- [ ] Add another crypto launchpad but for Solana (SVM).
-Consider using Helius or Triton for RPC/event listening.
+- [ ] Complete the Solana launchpad implementation (Virtuals Protocol - Solana):
 - [ ] Add a traditional VC investing launchpad listener (e.g., scraping a website like AngelList or Republic).
 - [ ] Refine and test the Admin page functionality (add/edit/delete launches).
 - [ ] Research other launchpads to integrated with.